 Next time on Day 12, I see another walker!
 Yes that’s right!
 Someone else who is actually walking!
 No. They weren’t walking the Southern Upland Way but hey, another walker!

-The whole Southern Upland Way adventure is available to read now for Kindle, iOS, Kobo, Nook and Google Play or other e-readers.
+The whole Southern Upland Way adventure is available to read now in paperback, and for Kindle, iOS, Kobo, and Google Play or other e-readers.
 Includes special bonus content!